delphidabbler/ddablib/projects/md5/README.md

-# MD5 Message Digest Unit
+# :no_entry: MD5 Message Digest Unit

-The source code for this unit has moved to the [`ddablib/md5`](https://github.com/ddablib/md5) project.
-All further development is taking place there.
+This project has moved to the [`ddablib/md5`](https://github.com/ddablib/md5) GitHub repository.
+All development is taking place there.

-Any bugs & feature requests should be reported on the project's own [Issues](https://github.com/ddablib/md5/issues) page. ***Do not report them here.***

-> ⚠️ **WARNING:** Source code and the issues page may be removed from this repository at any time.
+> :warning: **WARNING:** Do not depend on the archived code in this repository.
+It is frozen and out of date.